Register to comment

 He holds a PhD in design research from Brunel University, an MA from the Royal College of Art and Imperial College's joint industrial design engineering course, and a MEng in product design engineering from the University of Strathclyde.

 Chris has worked in the inclusive design and social innovation field for over a decade, on a broad range of projects that have been successfully commercialized, exhibited and disseminated internationally.
-His research interests explore design ethnography and the role of empathy towards creating people-centered design proposals that improve lives.
+His research interests explore design ethnography and the role of empathy towards creating people-centred design proposals that improve lives.

 Claire invented the Chillipeeps adapter after a ‘eureka moment’ struck when she was out with her baby daughter and had a carton of ready-made formula milk – but no sterilised bottle.